Data Processing and Transfer Addendum

 7.7 Right to Withdraw Consent (GDPR Article 7(3))

-Where we process your data based on consent (e.g., sponsor data sharing, marketing emails), you have the right to withdraw consent at any time.
+Where we process your data based on consent (e.g., marketing emails), you have the right to withdraw consent at any time.
 Withdrawing consent does not affect the lawfulness of processing before withdrawal.
+Where we rely on legitimate interests for sponsor data sharing, you may object to future processing under Section 7.6.

 To withdraw consent:

-• All Consents: Email [email protected] to revoke all consents at once
+- All Consents: Email [email protected] to revoke all consent-based processing you previously accepted

 7.8 Right to Lodge a Complaint (GDPR Article 77)